 Further information is available on the Department of Home Affairs website.

-In Australia, student visa fees are AUD$630 per visa application* unless you are exempt.
+In Australia, student visa fees are from AUD$650 per visa application* unless you are exempt.
 Australian student visa processing times vary from person to person.
-However, 75 per cent of applications are processed within 29 days and 90 per cent are processed within 42 days.
+Visa processing times are available on the Department of Home Affairs website.

 Student visa holders (including dependents) who arrived in Australia before 19 March 2022 can apply for a refund of their Visa Application Charge up until 31 December 2022.
 Further information is available on the Department of Home Affairs website.